rolfen/notes/entries/my-archive.md

     * Rewrites file name - how much of an issue is that?
     * Limitations pertaning to storing tags in filenames: lenght and encoding
     * GUI-driven: flexibility and script-ability

+  * Extending [catcli](https://github.com/rolfen/catcli) to provide taging functionality To be accessible we would also need simple shell extensions (contextual menu, etc.) for quick tagging.

 ## Uniqueness